Hotel Saratoga: Revolutionary period

-Like most businesses in Cuba in the 1960s the Hotel Saratoga was confiscated by the revolutionary government.
+Like most businesses in Cuba in the 1960s, the Hotel Saratoga was confiscated by the revolutionary government.
 Until then, the building had maintained its vitality.
 After the takeover by the revolutionary government, it became a tenement building with multiple subdivisions until it was vacated due to its poor condition.
 In 1996, the property was transferred to Hotel Saratoga S.A., a Cuban joint-venture company owned jointly by Habaguanex S.A., the commercial arm of the City Historian's Office, and an international consortium of investors.
 The original building was gutted, and only the street façades on Paseo del Prado and Dragones remained.
 A new building was constructed behind the original façades, including a two-level basement, a mezzanine level, and additional floors.
-It was reopened in 2005 as a five-star hotel with 96 rooms, three bars, two restaurants, a roof-top swimming pool, and a business center.
+It was reopened in 2005 as a five-star hotel with 96 rooms, three bars, two restaurants, a rooftop swimming pool, and a business center.
 Its architecture recalled the colonial era and had an eclectic character with a large number of elements of interest such as French carpentry, ceramics, and Cuban marble.
 The two original facades were destroyed by the explosion.

 2022 explosion

 An explosion occurred on 6 May 2022 at the hotel, killing forty-seven people, including one Spanish tourist.
+The hotel's facade was sheared off and the interior was gutted.
 The cause was attributed to an accident while resupplying the building with gas.